erlingrj/lf-traffic-light/Exercises.md

 ## Exercise 4: Modal reactors

-Representing a reactor which has several modes of operation can be captured with Modal Reactors.
-In this exercise, you will rewrite the Controller reactor using modes instead of the state variable and possibly several actions.
+A reactor that has several modes of operation can be captured with Modal Reactors.
+In this exercise, You will rewrite the Controller reactor using modes instead of the state variable and possibly several actions.

 Run the program:
 ```sh